flare-foundation/docs/docs/infra/observation/deploying.md

 ## Introduction

-Observation nodes, aka "peering" nodes, enable anyone to observe the network and submit transactions.
+Observation nodes enable anyone to observe the network and submit transactions.
 Unlike [validator nodes](../../tech/validators.md), which provide state consensus and add blocks, observation nodes remain outside the network and have no effect on consensus or blocks.

 Running an observation node is optional.